Skip to main content

 Jonathan S. Weerakkody

-POSTDOC AT YALE + EV SCIENTIST, ENGINEER, and FOUNDER
+POSTDOC AT YALE + SCIENTIST, ENGINEER, DESIGNER, and FOUNDER

 Scroll to profileScroll to profile